5 steps to create a reservoir of inner calm

-This article gives you five strategies on how to create a reservoir of inner calm which you can draw from when stressful situations arise.
-Since we can’t control when stress spikes, we can plan what to do when it does so when your patience is in short supply, you know just what to do.
+Since we can’t control when stress spikes, we can plan what to do when it does, so when your patience is in short supply, you know just what to do.

 How many situations that test your level of patience in a day?
 If you are like most people, you have likely lost count, but this article will teach you how to ride out the calm in the eye of the storm.

-Everyday stress like, traffic, work deadlines, your child can’t find the charger to his Chromebook and you needed to leave for school – ten minutes ago – we all have countless examples!
-Times of everyday stress are when you can safely hold your immediate reaction, so you can thoughtfully choose your response.
+Everyday stress like traffic, work deadlines, your child can’t find the charger to his Chromebook and you needed to leave for school – ten minutes ago – we all have countless examples!
+Times of everyday stress are when you can safely hold your immediate reaction so you can thoughtfully choose your response.

 Reservoir of inner calm